 This is very unusual, very rare in our industry.
 Side effects you may notice is a change in skin tone on the tattoo area or a change to skin texture.
 Occasionally very tiny blisters may appear on the treated area and scarring may occur if you do not leave these, or grazes, to heal naturally of their own accord.
 In the short term, we also advice the pigmentation in the skin can be reduced thus affecting your ability to tan.

 The removal process is completely down to your original tattoo – there are several factor which will impact on the time needed and sessions required.
 How old is the tattoo?
 Where was the tattoo done?
 What colour inks are used within your tattoo?
 Who produced the tattoo?
 What type of ink was used?
 Having the knowledge to answer any of these questions will help provide a more accurate estimate.
-We say a professionally produced tattoo can take, potentially, six weeks.

 Sessions are relatively short in time, lasting usually between ten and twenty minutes.